Shopee/shopee-react-knowledgeable/no-1-oct-5.md

 ### `#git-good`

-Master Lihau sharing his goodies on `git`.
+Li Hau sharing his daily `git` commands and hopes to inspire others to share too ❤️. [[Slides 📄]](https://slides.com/tanhauhau/git)

 ---

 > To share knowledge and have fun.

-- To speak on React Knowledgeable or to suggest topics, add your topic [here](https://git.garena.com/shopee/mall-fe/react-knowledgeable/blob/master/call-for-papers.md).
+- To speak on React Knowledgeable or to suggest topics, add your topic [here](./call-for-papers.md).

-- For general suggestions, join our mattermost channel [here](https://mattermost.garenanow.com/sea/channels/react-knowledgeable).